yinghuihu/AndroidTutorials/README.md

 	> in the child action can go back to the home.

 Lab 24: how to use the action bar for tab navigation (with swipe).
+Lab 25: how to use google form and use android native code to submit the form from android to the google form (save in a spreadsheet) -- main activity
+	how to use the webview control to use the google form directly.